bashup/gitea-cli/README.md

 By default, the repository name and organization will be the name of the current directory and `$GITEA_USER` respectively, but you can override these by setting `PROJECT_NAME` and `PROJECT_ORG` on the command line, or via the `--repo` prefix option.

-If the repository doesn't exist, it's created with the supplied *create-opts*, if any.  `GITEA_CREATE_DEFAULTS` and the default deploy key (if any) are applied.
+If the repository doesn't exist, it's created with the supplied *create-opts*, if any.  `GITEA_CREATE` and the default deploy key (if any) are applied.

 On the other hand, if the repository *does* exist, then  a `PROJECT_TAG` *must* be supplied (e.g. via `gitea --tag someversion vendor`).
 It will be used to tag the newly imported version (as `vendor-someversion`).